rhrazdil/bridge-filtering-cni/README.md

 To install the CNI plugin, create the `manifests/daemonset.yaml` resource.

 ## Limitations

 The plugin is currently not using conntrack to allow response traffic.
 The user is expected to configure ingress/egress policies accordingly.
-That means that for clients, egress configuration may filter desired IP subnets and ports and ingress configuration should allow all traffic or filter by IP subnet without filtering by ports.
-Vice versa for servers.
+Policies applying to clients (in a client/server architecture) must remember to accept the return traffic for their requests.

 ## Usage

-When using the bridge-filtering plugin, all ingress and egress traffic is dropped by default.
-To enable bridge-filtering plugin, include it in the
+When your Kubernetes workloads use the bridge-filtering plugin, all ingress and egress traffic is dropped by default.
+Allowed traffic must be explicitly specified in `ConfigMap`(s), that reference particular `NetworkAttachmentDefinition`.¨

-NetworkAttachmentDefinition.
-See the following example:
+### Making a pod subject to bridge-filtering policies

+Enable bridge-filtering for pod by adding specifying it in `NetworkAttachmentDefinition`.

 ```yaml
 ---